You are about to leave the Johnson & Johnson Medical Devices website and go to an external website.

 Additional Terms and Conditions

 Any controversy or claim arising out of or related to this Agreement (a “Dispute”), shall be first submitted to mediation according to International Centre for Dispute Resolution – Canada’s (“ICDR Canada”) Canadian Mediation Rules.
 Such mediation shall be attended on behalf of each party.
 The parties shall use reasonable commercial efforts to attend the mediation within 30 days after the Dispute arose and was communicated to the other party.
 If the Dispute is not resolved through mediation it shall be submitted to binding arbitration in accordance with Section 2.
 All aspects of the mediation shall be kept confidential.
+The fee of the mediator shall be shared equally by the parties.

 Any Dispute arising out of or related to this Agreement or breach of this Agreement that is not resolved through mediation shall be settled by arbitration by a single arbitrator by ICDR Canada in accordance with the Canadian Arbitration Rules.
 The parties shall use reasonable commercial efforts to attend the arbitration within 30 days after the mediation was completed.
 The seat of the arbitration shall be in Toronto, Ontario and the language shall be in English.
 The arbitrator shall apply the substantive laws of Ontario.
 The proceedings of the arbitration shall be confidential and there shall be no appeal from the award rendered by the arbitration, judgment on which may be entered in any court having jurisdiction.